-Because there is no formalized accounts receivable collection policy, internal control policies have not been implemented to determine when and how customer deposits should be applied to past-due or terminated account balances.
+There is a lack of internal control monitoring procedures over the accounts receivable collection policy to determine when and how customer deposits should be applied to past-due or terminated account balances.
 Additionally, some customers no longer pursue request for a deposit refund because of the time and effort involved.